skynexui/responsive_stylesheet/lib/responsive/responsive.md

 ### Dart

-- Combined with `Breakpoints`, you are allowed to provide different values for each resolution in a declarative way
+- Combined with `Breakpoints`, you are allowed to provide different values for each resolution in a declarative way using the `.value` method:

 ```dart
 class WidgetWithResponsiveOutput extends StatelessWidget {